JuDFTteam/aiida-kkr/docs/source/user_guide/workflows.rst

 To plot :
 ^^^^^^^^^

-To plot one or more wc node.
+To plot one or more kkr_bs_wc node.

 ::